 - our purpose becomes more clear

-I’m barley scratching the surface of all the incredible and miraculous things that come from spending time with God.
-It’s truly mind-blowing what God can do for your life, and for the life of your loved ones when you give Him your full and undivided attention.
+I’m barely scratching the surface of all the incredible and miraculous benefits of spending time with God.
+It’s truly mind-blowing what God can do for your life and the life of your loved ones when you give Him your full and undivided attention.

 What does Spending Time with God look Like?

-I approach spending time with God the same way I approach spending time with a dear friend.
+I approach spending time with God as I do with a dear friend.
 That means I’m fully present and ready to engage.
-I’m open to hearing the good and the not so good, and I look forward to possibly learning something new.
+I’m open to hearing the good and the not-so-good and look forward to learning something new.

 Here are a few simple ways to start spending time with God:

 - Pray (verbally or prayer journaling)

 - Read a Daily Devotional or Bible Plan